China renews alert for rainstorms as downpours continue

 Since June, continuous downpours have lashed large parts of southern China, and the waters of many rivers in the affected regions have exceeded warning levels.

-Floods in the southern provinces are expected to recede, as the rains are forecast to move into north China in the next 30 days, said the China Meteorological Administration.
+Floods in the southern provinces are expected to recede within the next 30 days as the rain is forecast to move into north China, according to the China Meteorological Administration.

-From June 1 to July 14, the average precipitation in the south reached 344mm, the sixth-highest during the same period since 1961.

-Mr Song Lianchun, head of the National Climate Centre, said at a news conference on Wednesday that global warming and a subtropical high are to blame.